areaboy/tiflix/README.md

 How To Test the Application:
-This application was written in PHP, Ajax, JQUERY, Bootstraps, Css, Mysql etc. built on Theta Network
+This application was written in PHP, Ajax, JQUERY, Bootstraps, Css, Mysql etc.